Become a Member

 - Individual Membership (IM):

-- Individual membership is generally reserved for individuals working in regions of the world that are not represented by a Membership Organisation.
+- Individual membership is generally reserved for individuals working in regions of the world that are not represented by a Membership Organization.

 - GCEA encourages the formation of national and transnational membership organizations and will support individual members in their efforts to establish these.

-- Individual Members have full voting rights; they can stand for elected office with GCEA, have full rights to join working groups and committees, and have full access to all GCEA resources.
+- Individual Members have full rights to join working groups and committees and have full access to all GCEA resources.

 - International or regional Philanthropically, policy think tank, Foundations (IPF):

 - Active in the field of healthcare including charities, non-governmental organizations, non-for-profit groups